sm6hoc/astra-sites/README.md

 ## Changelog ##

 v1.1.1 - 23-Nov-2017
-* New: Change the primary domain to https://websitedemos.net/ from https://sites.wpastra.com/ for the astra sites api.
+* New: Change the api url for Astra sites to https://websitedemos.net/ from https://sites.wpastra.com/

 v1.1.1 - 21-Nov-2017
 * New: Import the site content using Event Source (SSE) which ensures faithful imports.